ThriveNYC’s partnership with the NYPD

 Thrive is providing critical support to the NYPD to prevent officer suicides.
 We have brought in national experts to guide this work.
 We have collaborated to design an executive-level and precinct-level training.
 Every Patrol Borough in the City is partnering with Thrive to offer Mental Health First Aid training.
 Thrive will also help train those selected to participate in the Department’s new Peer Support Program.
 Many other strategies are on the way.

 New suicide prevention training covers risk factors and warning signs, how to talk to someone who may be in crisis, where to go for help, and how leadership can support officer wellness.
 Delivered in partnership with NYC Well, a signature Thrive program, this training reached 18,000 personnel in every precinct, Police Service Area (PSA), and transit district, and ultimately expanded to train nearly 40,000 NYPD personnel from September through the end of November 2019.

 Mental Health First Aid training is available to NYPD as often as requested.
-Over 8,000 staff, including safety agents, 911 call takers and traffic agents, have been trained in Mental Health First Aid and over 3,500 school safety agents have been trained in Youth Mental Health First Aid.
+Over 8,000 staff, including safety agents, 911 call takers and traffic agents, have been trained in Mental Health First Aid and over 3,500 school safety agents have been trained in Youth Mental Health First Aid as of November 2019.

 Enhancing the critical role officers play in crisis intervention and connection to care

 ThriveNYC partners with the NYPD to implement Crisis Intervention Training, a four-day course that has helped over 16,000 officers to recognize the signs of mental illness and substance misuse, and better assist people in crisis.

 “Crisis Intervention Training not only exposes police officers to the mental illnesses we face out there, but also to different strategies like communication and de-escalation in order to get a peaceful resolution to whatever the conflict may be.” –Detective Jeffrey Gironda